-Whittier, California, marriage and family therapist and father of two Dave Grammer says he knows of a couple in which one partner makes many of the decisions.
+Whittier, California, marriage and family therapist and father of two Dave Grammer knows a couple in which one partner makes many of the decisions.
 Her partner is laid back and happy to tackle the to-do lists she leaves for him, but she mostly calls the shots.
-A crucial element that makes their dynamic work, Grammer says, is that he’s comfortable stepping in and making himself heard when necessary.
-When both partners are on board and engaged in decision-making, it’s healthier and more effective.
+A crucial element that makes their dynamic work, Grammer says, is that her husband is comfortable stepping in and making himself heard when necessary.
+When both partners are on board and engaged in decision-making, it’s often healthier and more effective.

 When “leadership” in a relationship veers toward “control,” that’s when things become less healthy.

 “The need for control tends to come from fear, or anxiety to some degree,” says Grammer.
 “In controlling relationships, the controlling partner is usually insecure.
 If someone is feeling powerless, one of simplest ways to feel powerful is to exert power over others.”

 If decisions in a relationship are being made regardless of whether the other partner is happy about them, then that’s a red flag that indicates a greater need for collaboration.

 In addition, a partner who opts out of decision-making runs the risk of being less able to function in many aspects of their life.
 They also may resort to behaviors that can be corrosive to the relationship, per Grammer.
 A partner who feels like they don’t have equal say in the family’s finances might rack up debt on a secret credit card, for example, or become disinterested in sex with the partner who controls everything else, he says.

 “It also creates a power differential that may become less amenable to change over time,” Petiford says.
 “Alternatively, the person who may have initially enjoyed being the decision-maker may tire of the responsibility and become resentful.”